Shen-Shihao/shihaos-portfolio/final_project_ShihaoShen.md

 ## User research
 ### Target audience
-* Who smokes and those whose family/friend smokes.
+* Who did not smoke and who has quit smoking.

 ### Approach to identifying representative individuals to interview
 * I invited 3 friends as representative individuals, and Student-A had already quit smoking last month.
 Student-B smokes daily, and Student-C had never smoked before.
 I invited them because they are in different situation, and they may have different opinions and feelings after seeing my sketches and storyboard.
 I asked them several questions list below as my interview script.